-- To enable or disable the Shuffle option, rotate the Tuning/Select control until 'Shuffle play' is highlighted. - To activate the shuffle option press the Tuning/Select control so that 'On' appears on the display.
-Your selected tracks will be played in random order. - To turn off the shuffle option highlight 'Shuffle play' and press the Tuning/Select control so that 'Off' appears on the display. - Press the Menu button to exit from the menu. - Shuffle icon will show on the display when Shuffle is enabled.
+- 1. Ensure you are in the main Music Player menu. - 2.
+Rotate the Tuning/Select control until 'Shuffle play' is highlighted. - 3.
+To activate the random option press the Tuning/Select control so that 'On' appears on the display.
+Your selected tracks will be played in random order and the random indicator will show on the display. - 4.
+To turn off the random option highlight 'Shuffle play' and press the Tuning/ Select control so that 'Off' appears on the display.

-If both Repeat and Shuffle playback options are set to 'On' then both Repeat and Shuffle icons will be shown in the display.
+If both Repeat and Shuffle play options are set to 'On' then both Repeat and Shuffle icons will be shown in the display.